 Fall is the perfect time to cozy up with a good book or two!
-Add to your kids’ or grandkids’ home library with these new Fall Kids Books.
-This roundup has everything from Halloween- and Christmas-themed books to books without words and even a book about a girl with a unicorn horn!
+Add these new Fall Kids Books to your kids’ or grandkids’ home library.
+This roundup has everything from seasonal and Christmas-themed books to a book inside a stuffed animal and some of the latest releases from your favorite children’s book authors.
 Enjoy!

 For Kids Ages 0 – 3

 In this large board book from award-winning creator Xavier Deneux, children learn how different animals compare in size: from the tall turkey to the enormous blue whale.
 The turkey is a big bird, but a bear is bigger.
 A walrus is big, but a hippo is even bigger!

 So Many Kisses! by Alexandra Garibal

 Nose-to-nose kisses, tickle kisses, and many more fill the pages of this adorable and light-hearted look at different types of kisses.
 From a peck on the nose from a crocodile and tickly kisses from an octopus, to a pinch kiss from a crab, and hundreds of sweet little kisses from baby chicks, So Many Kisses explores all the fun and funny ways that kisses can be shared.

 Baby Basics: My Cuddly Fox – A Soft Cloth Book for Baby by Lucie Brunellière

 This one is so cute – the book is actually part of the stuffed animal!
 This super-soft, durable cloth book is the perfect bedtime and naptime companion for babies and little ones.
 The gentle, reassuring story offers baby and caregivers the chance to bond in a warm and loving way.

 Bookscape Board Books: We Love Books! by Ingela P. Arrhenius